Hudson Bay Railway (1997): 2005 washout

 On July 27, 2005, heavy rains washed out part of the railroad between The Pas and Pukatawagan; all service over the line, including Via Rail trains 690 and 691, was suspended while repairs took place.
 Service was restored on August 2, 2005, two days ahead of initial expectations.

 2006 sale of Keewatin Railway

-On April 1, 2006, the Hudson Bay Railway sold the former CN Sherridon Subdivision, between Sheritt Junction and Lynn Lake, to the three native tribes in the area, who now own and operate the railway, running twice-weekly mixed (passenger plus freight) trains.
+On April 1, 2006, the Hudson Bay Railway sold the former CN Sherridon Subdivision, between Sheritt Junction and Lynn Lake, to the three First Nations in the area, who now own and operate the railway, running twice-weekly mixed (passenger plus freight) trains.

 2017 washout and extended outage

 On May 23, 2017, OmniTRAX announced that due to unprecedented flooding, the line was closed indefinitely between Amery and Churchill, pending evaluation of the damages and repairs.
 Loss of rail service, both passenger and freight, impacted the tourism industry and imposed other costs on Churchill's already fragile economy.
 Churchill, and other northern communities where cargo had to be delivered by air, faced skyrocketing prices for staples such as groceries and fuel.

 Due to a disagreement over what entity was responsible for repair costs, it was uncertain whether the line would ever be repaired.
 The Canadian government filed an $18 million lawsuit against OmniTRAX for breach of contract.
 The position of Canada's Natural Resources Minister, Jim Carr, was that "Omnitrax Inc. had legal obligations to repair the rail line and its tracks, citing a contract that required OmniTRAX to "operate, maintain and repair the entire Hudson Bay Railway Line in a diligent and timely manner until March 31, 2029."
 The position of OmniTRAX was that the extensive flooding constitutes a force majeure that excused it from fulfilling the contract.